ethereum-optimism/supersim/README.md

 ### Forked mode
 Locally fork any of the available chains in a superchain network of the [superchain registry](https://github.com/ethereum-optimism/superchain-registry), default mainnet.
-The fork height is determined by L1 block height (default latest), which determines the maximum timestamp for the forked L2 state of each chains to create some level of consistency.
+The fork height is determined by L1 block height (default latest), which determines the maximum timestamp for the forked L2 state of each chain to create some level of consistency.

 Help Text:
 ```